chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 > How important is work-life balance to you?

-Work-life balance is important to me, but I also understand that in a startup environment, there will be periods requiring extra dedication.
+Work-life balance is important to me, but I also understand that in a startup environment.

-I'm committed to delivering quality work and meeting deadlines.
+I'm excited to delivering quality work and meeting deadlines.
 At the same time, I believe productivity comes from having time to recharge and stay mentally sharp.

 I'm flexible and willing to put in extra hours when needed, but I also value having time for personal development, like continuing my German language studies.